Vincentvanleeuwen/web-app-from-scratch-2021/README.md

 [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications)
 > Create an app

-> Copy the Client ID and the Client Secret
+> Copy the Client ID

 > Create an environment.js in the main folder